A Simplified Guide to Nurse Retirement

 Tax-Free Gains.
 Because your original contributions were taxed already, all of your gains can be withdrawn tax-free and penalty-free at age 59 ½.
 Ideally, your Roth IRA investments will balloon into a much larger amount, so the taxes you paid on the original contribution could be a small amount of money compared to the total sum of your Roth IRA nest egg.

 Another benefit with a Roth is that you can withdraw your contributions without penalty.
-For example, if you contributed $5,500 and the account grew to $10,000.
-You can withdraw your original $5,500 without paying a tax or penalty because you already paid taxes on the contribution. *see important note below*
+For example, if you contributed $5,500 and later down the road the account grew to $10,000, you could withdraw your original $5,500 without paying a tax or penalty because you already paid taxes on the contribution. *See the "Important" note below!*

 Because your Roth IRA isn’t tied to your organization, you are free to invest in any index fund you want.
 I’ll save you time and just link to Vanguard’s website.
 They are world renowned for their low fees and index fund options (more on this later).

 *IMPORTANT*: You can only withdraw your contributions without penalty if it’s been at least 5 years since you’ve opened the account.
-And they potentially won’t make this super clear upfront.
-I learned this very painful lesson when I withdrew contributions to help pay for my wedding after the account had only been open for 4 years and 6 months…ouch.
+This potentially won’t be super clear upfront.
+I learned this very painful lesson when I withdrew contributions to help pay for my wedding after the account had only been open for 4 years and 6 months… ouch.
 That mistake hurt.

 As of 2019, it has an annual $6,000 contribution limit.
 Since this is the absolute max amount you can contribute to a Roth IRA every year, it can take awhile to collect a significant amount.